markround/tiller/README.md

 These files under `/etc/tiller/templates` are simply the ERB templates for your configuration files, and are populated with values from the selected environment file.
 When the environment configuration is parsed (see below), key:value pairs are made available to the template.

-Here's a practical example, using MongoDB.
+Here's a practical example, again using MongoDB.
 Let's assume that you're setting up a "MongoDB" container for your platform to use, and you want to have it configured so it can run in 3 environments:

 * A local "development" environment (e.g. your own laptop), where you don't want to use it in a replica set.
 * "staging" and "production" environments, both of which are setup to be in a replica set, named after the environment.